LibraryCarpentry/lc-sql/_episodes/03-aggregation.md

 > Write a query that returns, from the `articles` table, the average number of
 > `citations` for each journal, only for the journals with 5 or more citations
 > on average.
 {: .challenge}

+> ## Challenge
+>
+> Write a query that returns, from the `articles` table: the total, average,
+> min and max number of citations for each journal.
+Can you modify it so that
+> it outputs only journals with more than 5 citations in average?
+{: .challenge}

 ## Ordering aggregated results.